 If the 5GC Mobility Restriction List Container IE is included in the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, store this information in the UE context and use it as specified in TS 38.300 [9].

+If the DAPS Request Information IE is included for a given DRB in the HANDOVER REQUEST message, the target NG-RAN node shall consider that the request concerns a DAPS handover for that DRB, as described in TS 38.300 [9].
+Accordingly, the target NG-RAN node shall include the DAPS Response Information IE in the HANDOVER REQUEST ACKNOWLEDGE message.

+If the Maximum Number of CHO Preparations IE is included in the Conditional Handover Information IE contained in the HANDOVER REQUEST ACKNOWLEDGE message, then the source NG-RAN node should not initiate more Handover Preparation procedures for a CHO for the same UE towards the target NG-RAN node than the number indicated in the IE.

+If the Estimated Arrival Probability IE is contained in the Conditional Handover Information IE included in the HANDOVER REQUEST message, then the target NG-RAN node may use the information to allocate necessary resources for the incoming CHO.

 Interaction with SN Status Transfer procedure:

 If the UE Context Kept Indicator IE set to "True" and the DRBs transferred to MN IE are included in the HANDOVER REQUEST ACKNOWLEDGE message, the source NG-RAN node shall, if supported, include the uplink/downlink PDCP SN and HFN status received from the S-NG-RAN node in the SN Status Transfer procedure towards the target NG-RAN node, as specified in TS 37.340 [8].